George Vernadsky: Interpretation of Russian history

 Vernadsky took a novel approach to Russian history, presenting it as a continuous succession of empires, starting from the Scythian, Sarmatian, Gothic, and Hunnic; Vernadsky attempted to determine the laws of their expansion and collapse.
 His views emphasized the importance of Eurasian nomadic cultures for Russia's cultural and economic progress, thus anticipating some of the ideas advanced by Lev Gumilev.

 Vernadsky became the leading American exponent of depicting Russia as much Asian as European, if not more so.
 He pointed out many substantial cultural differences between Russia and Europe and praised the success of Russian development along an independent path that revealed its unique character.
 Vernadsky was a geographical determinist like his Yale colleague Ellsworth Huntington.
 They assumed that the characteristics of a land defined the character of the people and, indeed, of their government.
 For that reason, Vernadsky could identify the roots of Russian culture in an ancient period long before the Slavic groups arrived.
-He thereby undercut the standard claim that modern Russia emerged from Kyivan Rus.
+He thereby undercut the standard claim that modern Russia emerged from Kievan Rus.
 He emphasized the importance of the Mongol period (1238–1471), as the horde united the vast Eurasian plain under a single ruler.
 This gave tsarist Russia a strong centralized government and a deep distrust of Europe.
 Vernadsky was annoyed that Peter the Great tried to Westernize Russia, distorting its natural character.
 He said Peter only succeeded in polarizing Russia into a Western-oriented elite that conflicted profoundly with the Eurasian peasants.
 Indeed, Vernadsky argued that this polarization was one of the main weaknesses of the tsarist regime, making it incapable of dealing with the revolutionary movements of the early twentieth century.
 He celebrated the collapse of the European-style parliamentary government in the October Revolution of 1917 that brought the Bolsheviks to power.
 Vernadsky was not a liberal, nor was he a Communist sympathizer, but he did admire the Bolsheviks for rebuilding an assertive Russia on non-European lines.